-- 8. Only durable materials should be used for the construction of name plates and they should be maintained in a clean condition.
+- 7. When streets have been re-named, the old name crossed out but clearly legible should remain for at least 1-2 years and then removed. - 8.
+Only durable materials should be used for the construction of name plates and they should be maintained in a clean condition.
 Where a name plate is mounted on a specially provide post care should be taken to ensure that the appearance of the post and the back of the plate are as pleasing and as unobtrusive as possible.
 Aircraft grey No. 693 to BS 381c has been found an unobtrusive colour in most environments when erecting traffic signs and can be applied to street name posts.
 Black may also be used if preferred. - 9.
 Area colour coding by a background colour on the street name plate is not recommended.
 There is a loss of good contrast with many colour combinations.
 A coloured border may be a suitable alternative.
-Good contrast (a ratio of at least 7 : 1) is necessary if this is to be effective. - 10.
+Good contrast (a ratio of at least 7:1) is necessary if this is to be effective. - 10.
 The chief aim of letter spacing is to give good legibility having regard to the letter form used.
 Spacing should be sufficient to prevent letters having a jumbled appearance when viewed from an oblique angle.
 The apparent area between successive letters should be as uniform as possible and this is affected by the shape of individual letters.
 Vertical strokes found in B, D, E, etc are those which need to be furthest apart; curves in B, C, D, G, etc permit a slight decrease in spacing; right angled letters E, F, L, etc and slopping ones, A, K, V, etc can be closer still; some combinations such as LT, LY and VA can almost overlap. - 11.
 The minimum spacing between words should be some 40% 50% of the letter height, dependent on the form of the terminal letters.
 The end spaces to the border should not be less than would apply if the border were the vertical stroke of an adjacent word, except that some reduction in end spaces may be satisfactory if the line consists of a single word or is the longest line of several.
-Top and bottom borders should not be less than 40% of the letter height. - 12.
+Top and bottom borders should not be less than 50% of the letter height, and spacing between the lines not less than 40% of the letter height. - 12.
 If district names are included on the name plate they should be shown in a smaller or reduced height of lettering.
-Figure ( iv ) gives an example.
+Figure (iv) gives an example.